maliMirkec/personal-website/site/articles/be-careful-with-logical-properties-and-transpiling-css.md

 ## The bug

-[Our competitor's pages](https://heyflow.com/heyflow-vs-typeform/) have a component that shows side-by-side videos.
+[Our competitor's pages](https://heyflow.com/heyflow-vs-typeform/) had a component that showed side-by-side videos.
 To distinguish products, we placed a vertical text next to each video.
 We noticed the text was misplaced.

 {% cldnryfetch "heyflow-bug_pflgdg" "Screenshot of Heyflow vs Typeform page with incorrectly placed labels." false true %}